filipsPL/annapurna/README.md

 ## Singularity image

-Singularity image with the fineRNAt fast version (containing fast kNN and RF scoring functions) is available in the sylabs cloud: [cloud.sylabs.io](https://cloud.sylabs.io/library/filips/default/annapurna).
+Singularity image with the AnnapuRNA fast version (containing fast kNN and RF scoring functions) is available in the sylabs cloud: [cloud.sylabs.io](https://cloud.sylabs.io/library/filips/default/annapurna).

 To fetch the latest image directly, run: